Hosting events for other people

 Talks about my own work

 I’ve spoken extensively about my work and projects, and read from my books.
-Credits include TEDx Sheffield and TEDx Brighton, New Scientist Live, Ada Lovelace Day, Playful, Interesting, Improving Reality, Sanctuary, Wuthering Bytes, Boring, The RCA, Oxwords, the BBC Women’s Group, The RiscOS User Group of London, the Digital R&D Fund sharing day, the Radio Festival at the Lowry, Creative Labs at the Hepworth, Fun Palaces in Sheffield, Nerdnite London, Women of Steel, Ladies, Wine and Design, and Future Everything in Manchester.
+Credits include TEDx Sheffield and TEDx Brighton, New Scientist Live, Ada Lovelace Day, Playful, Interesting, Improving Reality, Sanctuary, Wuthering Bytes, Boring, The RCA, Oxwords, the BBC Women’s Group, The RiscOS User Group of London, the Digital R&D Fund sharing day, the Radio Festival at the Lowry, Creative Labs at the Hepworth, Fun Palaces in Sheffield, Nerdnite London, Women of Steel, Ladies, Wine and Design, Creative Mornings, and Future Everything, in Manchester.

 My own events

-Most significantly, since 2013 I have produced six immersive, sell-out events bringing together art, tech and science playfully with experts and entertainment, as part of my Hack Circus project.
+Since 2013, I have produced six immersive, sell-out events bringing together art, tech and science playfully with experts and entertainment, as part of my Hack Circus project.
 We have sent audiences into space, showed them time machines and artificial intelligence, and left them at the bottom of erupting volcanoes.

 Prior to this I also created: